-(h) The fee should support a new service or activity that is not currently supported or should be supported The fee cannot be used to support services or activities that have been paid for with education and general funds (state and tuition).
+(h) The fee should support a new service or activity that is not currently supported or should be supported with education and general funds (state and tuition).

 (i) The fee shall not supplant revenue from other sources that are currently used or have been used to support a service or activity.